jsom1/jsom1.github.io/_walkthroughs/Forge.md

 </div>

 We see the file was successfully uploaded.
 However, if we click on the link, we get a "Not Found" error.
 This is because we see it was uploaded in */uploads*, and not in */upload*. *Dirb* and *gobuster* found this directory, but indicated it returned the HTTP code 301 (Moved Permanently or redirect).\\
 Next, let's try to add the *.jpg* extension to *linpeas.sh* and try again.
+If we can successfuly upload it and see it, we might be able to upload a reverse shell payload file with a *.png* extention.
 The file is also successfully uploaded but this time, clicking the link shows another error message: "The image http://forge.htb/uploads/A1uTy4XXSvCfrHXvxeao cannot be displayed because it contains errors".
 A few seconds later, it's not being found anymore...
 Maybe the file is uploaded in */uploads* where it is subject to some tests, and if it fails, it gets removed?
+Anyways, that's probably a dead end.

 As usual, I had to look at the forum at this point because I was stuck.
 Apparently, we're supposed to enumerate subdomains.
 I don't remember how we're supposed to do that, and a quick search mentionned that *wfuzz* is a good tool.
 I tried with the following syntax (which is supposed to work):